py-pa/django-minio-storage/docs/index.md

 # Compatibility

-CI is currenlty executed on Python 3.4-3.6 and Django 1.8-1.11.
+CI is currenlty executed on Python 3.6+ and Django 1.11+.
-Python 2.7 is (right now) not officially supported.

 The goal is to have a thoroughly tested, small code base that delegates as much as possible to the minio client.